 Knead the dough for 2-3 mins to form a smooth dough and make small balls.

-Note: we are looking a chapathi dough consistency here
+Note: we are looking for a chapathi dough consistency here

 Flatten them till they are slightly thin disks, using your hands or on a plastic sheet.